cklb/pymoskito/docs/tutorial/new_model.rst

 Within the constructor, you must define the number of inputs and states.
 Do so by storing these values in settings as seen in lines :py:data:`24` and :py:data:`25`.
-Adding output information as seen in line :py:data:`26` is optional, this will change the appearance of the output diagram.
+Adding output information as seen in line :py:data:`26` is optional, this will make it easier to distinguish between several outputs of bigger systems.
 It is obligatory to call the constructor of the base class at the end.
 The constructor's argument :py:data:`settings` is a copy of :py:data:`public_settings` with all changes the user made in the interface: